kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_rework_2022.md

 ### Filter based groups

-These are groups who's members are dynamicly allocated based on a filter query.
+These are groups who's members are dynamically allocated based on a filter query.
 This allows a similar level of dynamic group management as we have currently with access profiles, but with the additional ability for them to be used outside of the access control context.
 This is the "bridge" allowing us to move from filter based access controls to "group" targeted.